LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: eirene_ionising_core

 ``eirene_ionising_core``    type: ``integer``    default: ``0``
     If <> 0 then recycles the neutral flux having crossed the core boundary within Eirene as ions.
-The recycling is surface-averaged, and neutrals come back as fully-stripped ions.
+The recycling is modulated as per the poloidal density distribution of the ions, and neutrals come back as fully-stripped ions.
     'eirene\_ionizing\_core' is an alias for this switch.
     If the value = 1, then the flux is added by direct modification of the sources in the guard cells --- this will only work if a standard flux boundary condition is applied at that boundary.
     If the value is < 0, then the absolute value specifies which boundary in b2.boundary.parameters is to be used.
 This will only work for the type 13 boundary condition.